stophecom/sharrr-svelte/src/routes/about/about.md

 ## Intro

-This project is **proof-of-concept** on how to transfer large files over the internet in the most secure way possible, using **zero-knowledge encryption**.
+This project is **proof-of-concept** on how to transfer large files over the internet asynchronously and in the most secure way possible, using **zero-knowledge encryption**.

 All code is [open source on Github](https://github.com/stophecom/sharrr-svelte).